-- Be initiated as part of the care plan - Be an evolving record of what needs to happen for LAC to enable them to make at least expected progress and fulfil their potential - Reflect the importance of a personalised approach to learning that meets the child's identified educational needs, raises aspirations and builds a solid foundation for the future
+- Be initiated as part of the care plan. - Be an evolving record of what needs to happen for looked-after children to enable them to make at least expected progress and fulfil their potential. - Reflect the importance of a personalised approach to learning that meets the child's identified educational needs, raises aspirations and builds life chances.

 The quality of the PEP is the joint responsibility of the local authority that looks after the child and the school.
 Social workers, carers, VSHs, designated teachers and, as appropriate, other relevant professionals will work closely together.
-All of those involved in the PEP process at all stages should involve the child (according to the child's level of understanding and ability) and, where appropriate, the child's parent and/or relevant family member.
+All of those involved in the PEP process at all stages should involve the child (according to understanding and ability) and, where appropriate, the child's parent and/or relevant family member.